Click here to see the 10 States with the Most DUIs report for 2021

 If you don’t want car insurance for the long term, don’t worry!
 Here’s how you can secure temporary car insurance.

-Are you a young adult that’s looking to purchase auto insurance?
-Check out the best auto insurance for young adults here.
+Are you looking to purchase auto insurance with a violation history?
+Check out the best high risk car insurance options here.

 Alaska is just one of four in the top 10 states with the most DUIs that’s outside the Midwest.Stil, Alaska’s rate of drivers with a DUI is well above the national average, as is the rate of self-reporting binge-drinking adults.
 However, The Last Frontier is also one of just 15 states that requires people convicted of DUI to install an Ignition Interlock Device (IID) on their vehicle, forcing drivers to blow into a mouthpiece on their car before starting their car.